Hermann Kusmanek von Burgneustädten

-Hermann Kusmanek von Burgneustädten (born 16 September 1860 – 7 August 1934) was a colonel general of the Austrian Imperial Army.
+Hermann Kusmanek von Burgneustädten (16 September 1860 – 7 August 1934) was a colonel general of the Austrian Imperial Army.
 He gained particular fame during World War I by his defence from September 1914 to March 1915 of the fortress of Przemyśl against a Russian siege.

 Biography

 Born in Hermannstadt, he was the son of the senior policeman Josef Kusmanek and his wife Juliana (née Wiehner).
 Kusmanek attended a military secondary school in Hranice, then Military Academy in Wiener Neustadt and finally the War College from 1882 to 1884.
-As a lieutenant, he was appointed to the General Staff and served in Budapest, Foca, and Laibach.
+As a lieutenant, he was appointed to the General Staff and served in Budapest, Foča, and Ljubljana.
 In 1888, as a General Staff Captain he was appointed to the staff of the III Corps in Graz; then from 1889 to 1893 he worked directly for the Ministry of War in Vienna.
 He was then transferred to regimental service and served for two years as a company commander in the Bohemian infantry regiment in Eger.
 In 1894 he was promoted to Major and he took a two-year service to the description of the country office of the General Staff in Vienna and in the military history department of the war archive.
 In 1895, he was promoted to lieutenant colonel and returned to regimental service in the 63rd Infantry Regiment in Bistrita and in 1899 returned to the War Department, where he served as Chief of the Presidential Office in March 1903.
 As early as 1903, he was the colonel and then promoted in 1906 to Major General.
 In October 1908 he became commander of the 65th Infantry Brigade in Raab and in April 1910 became Division commander in Innsbruck.
 On 1 November 1910, he was appointed Lieutenant General, and in January 1911 the commander of the 28th Infantry Division troops in Ljubljana.
 Kusmanek was ennobled by Emperor Franz Joseph I on October 3, 1913 and, in memory of his former training center, the Theresian Military Academy in the castle in Wiener Neustadt, chose the predicate "Von (from) Burgneustädten".
 As his coat of arms he adopted one of the two towers of the coat of arms of Wiener Neustadt.

 At the beginning of the First World War he was appointed Commander of the Przemyśl Fortress.
 The Austro-Hungarian army had to retreat west after the summer campaign of 1914, but held on the Przemyśl fortress, that was besieged by Russian troops.
 The fortress was already outdated; of the 38 belt works of the defensive ring only 12 had been modernized and provided with reinforced ceilings.
 Of the 988 existing fortress guns, only 28 corresponded to the state of the art at the time.
 Kusmanek also complained that the intervals between the forts were too wide and pointed out the insufficient fortifications in the 8th Defense District.